Shopping guide - Japan - Asia

 How to choose between markets, boutiques, and big retail streets

-• Markets for texture and gifts
+• Markets for gifts and food

-• Boutiques for local character
+• Boutiques for local makers

 Photo by Balon Greyjoy